 ACoS, Advertising Cost of Sale, is the number every Amazon seller watches most closely.
 It is the percentage of ad-attributed revenue that went to ad spend.
 A 30 percent ACoS means you spent $30 in ads for every $100 in sales those ads drove.
+It is worth knowing how this differs from ACoS versus TACoS before you optimize, since the two metrics answer different questions about your account.

 High ACoS is not always a problem.
 A new product launch may justify 60 percent ACoS to build sales velocity and organic rank.
 But for most established products, a persistently high ACoS means your campaigns are leaking money somewhere.
 Here is how to find it and fix it.